coolar-star/COOL/README.md

 This repository focuses on architectural definition prior to implementation.

+This is not an external long-term memory system, nor a retrieval-based architecture.

 Example:
 Two agents with identical models and prompts may produce the same factual answers.
 However, with COOL applied, one agent may gradually show differences in framing,